spicyjack/esl_lessons/lessons/truck_driver_dances_off_weight.26Mar2013.md

   - He was a break dancer.
 5. What is the name of John's wife?
   - Her name is Lori.
-6. John weight 400 pounds in 2010.
+6. John weighed 400 pounds in 2010.
 If 2.2 pounds is equal to 1 kilogram, how
-  many kilograms is equal to 400 pounds?
+  many kilograms is 400 pounds?
 7. What type of dancing does John teach?
   - John teaches Zumba.
 8. What is John's motto?
   - "No excuses"
 9. How many calories per day does John eat?
   - He eats up to 2,000 calories per day.

 # vim: filetype=markdown shiftwidth=2 tabstop=2